 35%).
 Worse, to win a vote, the union needs support from the majority

 of the bargaining unit, not the majority of ballots cast.
-No other
+It means that

 The Bill also changes the rules for decertification - if 45% or more